Zuhaib042/Zuhaib-Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# webpack-boilerplate
+# Zuhaib-Leaderboard

-> It is a simple webpack boilerplate to use in projects as a starting point.
+> It is a simple website where user submit their name and score that gets preserved in the external API and then gets displayed on the screen

 ## Built With

 - Major languages
+  Html, Css, Javascript
 - Frameworks
+  none
 - Technologies used
+  webpack, git, github, and API

 ## Live Demo (if available)